Tai Chi "40 forms" tutorial

 Move your weight on the back foot, in the same time hands move a little bit sideways and down.
 Then push forward, think of pushing opponent's shoulders.

-Unlike in Form 24, in Form 40 we do not lift the foot when moving weight back (in this particular exercise).
+Unlike in Tai Chi 24 Form, in Tai Chi 40 Form we do not lift the foot when moving weight back (in this particular exercise).

 Note, that you shouldn't move your hands down too much, or you may end up in a position, from which it is not comfortable to perform a push forward.